EndPointCorp/end-point-blog/2009/08/20/text-sequences.html.md

 ...
 ```

-Then we create a simple function to display that value, as well as throw an error if called too early - just like nextval() does:
+Then we create a simple function to display that value, as well as throw an error if called too early—​just like nextval() does:

 ```sql
 DROP FUNCTION IF EXISTS currvalalpha(TEXT)